Safety in South America: Top Tips from Travel Bloggers

 Chile has the lowest crime rate in all of South America, and in the 3.5 months we spent traversing that country from north to south, we honestly didn’t feel unsafe once.
 Sure, there is the occasional pickpocket in Santiago, common in most big cities, but as long as you are not careless with your belongings (iPod in the back pocket of your pants for example, or wallet easily accessible in your backpack), you should be fine.

 Even though Chile is still a little bit more conservative than other South American countries when it comes to the acceptance of same-sex relationships, we never felt unsafe traveling as a lesbian couple and I got the sense that Chile is also very safe for solo female travelers.
-Dangers like taxi express kidnappings or theft on overnight buses that exist in other Latin American countries aren’t issues in Chile.
+Dangers like taxi express kidnappings or theft on overnight buses that exist in other Latin American countries aren’t issues in Chile, making it one of the safest countries in South America.

 Use common sense, don’t flash expensive items, leave credit cards and passports locked away safely in your hotel, take only as much cash as you need and keep your valuables on your person when on buses, not in the luggage hold under the bus.
 Other than let, enjoy your time in beautiful, diverse Chile!

-The GlobetrotterGirls are Dani and Jess, a German-American couple who set off to travel in 2010 and never looked back.
-Their site is where they share everything from inspiring travel stories to the hard-earned information and experience to help independent travelers plan and make the most of their own authentic adventures.
+Dani started the site GlobetrotterGirls after she set off to travel in 2010 and never looked back.
+Her site is where she shares everything from inspiring travel stories to the hard-earned information and experience to help independent travelers plan and make the most of their own authentic adventures.

 “Prepare for travel days” – Simon and Erin, Never Ending Voyage